-We started in 1991 and we were the first Paediatric Palliative Care unit in Spain, and the only one in Catalonia.
+We started in 1991 and we were the first Paediatric Palliative Care unit in Spain.

 Continuing care wherever patients are